joec11/is690_summer2024/homework02_answers/08_JWT_and_User_Authentication.md

 The new user registers by going to 'POST/register/Register' under "Login and Registration".<br>
 Click the "Try it out" button in the top right hand corner.<br>
-Enter the new user information and click the "Execute" button below.<br>
+Enter the new user information and click the "Execute" button below.
-Go to Mailtrap and click the 'Verify Email' link in the "Verify Your Account" email.
 <p>

 <br>Pseudo-code workflow from the registration request to storing the user in the database.